patcadelina/prometheus-wiki/Console-and-Alert-Field-Templates.md

       DESCRIPTION "{{$labels.instance}} of job {{$labels.job}} has been down for more than 5 minutes."

+Alert field templates will be executed for every rule iteration for every alert that fires, so keep any queries and templates lightweight.
+If you've a need for more complicated templates for alerts, it's better to link to a console.

 ## Simple iteration

 This displays a list hosts, and whether they're up